unfoldingWord-box3/audio-obs-navigator/docs/extension-development-cycle.md

 This utility also enables webview code to be run in the Vite dev server by using native web browser features that mock the functionality enabled by acquireVsCodeApi.
 This means you can keep building your webview UI with the Vite dev server even when using the VS Code API.

 ### Move to traditional extension development
-Once you're ready to start building other parts of your extension, simply shift to a development model where you run the `pnpm run build:webview` command as you make changes, press `F5` to compile your extension and open a new Extension Development Host window.
+Once you're ready to start building other parts of your extension, simply shift to a development model where you run the `npm run build:webview` command as you make changes, press `F5` to compile your extension and open a new Extension Development Host window.
 Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `OBS Audio Assistant: Show`.

 ## Dependency management and project configuration